JuliaSpace/SatelliteAnalysis.jl/docs/src/man/ground_facilities/ground_facility_accesses.md

 If we want to change the reference frames used in the analysis, we must provide a function `f_eci_to_ecef(r_i, jd)` that converts the vector `r_i` to the desired ECEF frame at the instant `jd` [Julian Day].
-For repl, let's use the more precise ITRF instead of the PEF (default):
+For example, let's use the more precise ITRF instead of the PEF (default):

 ```@repl ground_facility_access